FlyN-Nick/Emotional-Intelligence/README.md

 # Emotional-Intelligence
-An unessay for my SOM class.
+A 2D text adventure game to serve as a unessay for my SOM class.